MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/multi-room-sync.md

     create a new folder named *Animations*.

 1. In the **Hierarchy**, select **Timeline1**, and then select **Window** > **Sequencing** > **Timeline**.

+    > [!NOTE]
+    > If you don't see the **Timeline** menu item, open the Package Manager, and then, in the Unity Registry, search for and install the "Timeline" package.

 1. We recommend that you move the **Timeline** tab next to the **Project** and **Console** tabs.
 This allows you to view the